Assigning Multi-Robot Tasks to Multitasking Robots: Approach

-} There are two tasks considered.
-The first task requires the position of a specific object ($o_1$) to be constrained (it must be moved to a specific position).
-The utility is 1.
-The second task is similarly defined with utility 3.
-There are two CIRs: { } The first rule specifies that $X$ being on $Y$ constrains $X$'s position if $Y$'s position is constrained.
+The first rule specifies that $X$ being on $Y$ constrains $X$'s position if $Y$'s position is constrained.
 This rule is used to infer that a stack of objects can be pushed by pushing only the bottom object, resulting in task synergies.
 See Sec. \ref{sec:running} Item 1).
 The second rule specifies that if $X$ is on top of $Y$, and both objects have a weight, the effective weight of $Y$ is increased.
 This rule suggests the additional constraints introduced by multitasking.
 See Sec. \ref{sec:running} Item 2).
+The initial state is:

-In the initial state, $o_2$ is on top of $o_1$; both objects have a weight.
+-3pt In the initial state, $o_2$ is on top of $o_1$; both objects have a weight.
 This means the robot cannot directly push $o_2$ because it is out of reach.
 Single-tasking approaches would fail to recognize that $t_2$ can be completed at all.
 In TAMPiC, this can be accomplished by activating the $C_{StrongPush}(r_1,o_1)$ {capability to push both boxes simultaneously}.